 Run A/B tests on specific pages and check your user behavior reports.
 Which version shows the most activity near your customer testimonial?
 Which version converted the best?

-How Many Testimonials Should You Include on Your Website?
+How Many Testimonials to Include on Your Website?

 There’s no magic number here.
 You might have a single testimonial that comes from a recognized expert in your field, or you could have dozens of testimonials.

-Many businesses have testimonial pages.
+Many businesses have a testimonial page.
 You click on the link and see what everyone says about the company, product, or service.

 For instance, Skyword, a content production company, uses a testimonials page to highlight quotes from its customers.
 Those quotes link out to individual case studies.